Rose Franken

-Rose Franken (December 28, 1895 – June 22, 1988) was an American writer and playwright best known for her Claudia stories, plus the books, films, and plays based on them.
+Rose Dorothy Franken (December 28, 1895 – June 22, 1988) was an American writer and playwright best known for her Claudia stories, plus the books, plays and films, based on them.

 Early years

 Born Rose Dorothy Lewin in Gainesville, Texas, Franken was the youngest child of Michael and Hannah Younker Lewin.
 When Franken was 12, the family moved to New York; there, she attended the Ethical Culture Fieldston School.
 After graduation, she planned to attend Barnard College but was wed instead.

 Career

 Franken began writing after her second child was born.
 The editor to whom she sent her early work liked it and asked for more, thus beginning her career as a writer.

 Her books included Of Great Riches (1937), Strange Victory (1939), Claudia: The Story of A Marriage (1939), and When Doctors Disagree (1940).
 From her novel Claudia and a Redbook magazine serial story, "Claudia and David," Franken developed a play, a radio series (Claudia), and two films.
 These works led to a television series, Claudia (1952).

 In 1963, Doubleday published Franken's autobiography, When All Is Said and Done.

 Franken's first play was Another Language (1932), which was the basis for the film Another Language (1933).
 Her next play was Claudia (1941).